orchidsoftware/crud/README.md

 ## Eager Loading

 If you routinely need to access a resource's relationships within your fields, it may be a good idea to add the relationship to the `with` property of your resource.
-This property instructs Nova to always eager load the listed relationships when retrieving the resource.
+This property instructs to always eager load the listed relationships when retrieving the resource.

-For example, if you access a `Post` resource's `user` relationship within the `Post` resource's `subtitle` method, you should add the `user` relationship to the `Post` resource's `with` property:

 ```php
  /**